Komal-kalyanraman/container_manager/README.md

 ./CM
 ```

-The server will start and listen on the default port `5000` for HTTP, subscribe to the MQTT topic `container/execute` on port `1883`, and listen on the POSIX message queue `/container_manager_queue`.
+The server will start and listen on the default port `5000` for HTTP, subscribe to the MQTT topic `container/execute` on port `1883`, listen on the POSIX message queue `/container_manager_queue`, and register a D-Bus object on the **session bus** as `org.container.manager` at `/org/container/manager`.

 ## API Usage